-The Minister's Secretariat is an organization established in all ministries responsible for general administrative duties such as secretarial, personnel, and finance, as well as overall coordination of policy planning and formulation.
-The Minister's Secretariat of the Ministry of Justice houses the Judicial System Department, Secretarial Division, Personnel Division, Finance Division, International Affairs Division, Facilities Division, and Director of the Welfare Division (see page 17 onwards for the duties of the Judicial System Division, International Affairs Division and Facilities Division).
-Steering and overall coordination within the Ministry The Ministry of Justice is tasked with a wide range of policies relevant to the lives of people, such as maintaining and improving the basic legal system, maintaining law and order, protecting the rights of the people, ensuring the unified and proper handling of disputes related to the interests of the country, and fairly managing immigration and foreign nationals' residency.
+Minister's Secretariat Mission The Minister's Secretariat is an organization established in all ministries responsible for general administrative duties such as secretarial, personnel, and finance, as well as overall coordination of policy planning and formulation.
+The Minister's Secretariat of the Ministry of Justice houses the Secretarial Division, Personnel Division, Finance Division, International Affairs Division, Facilities Division, Director of the Welfare Division, and Judicial System Department.
+(See page 21 onward for the duties of the International Affairs Division, Facilities Division, and Judicial System Department.)
+Steering and Overall Coordination within the Ministry The Ministry of Justice is tasked with a wide range of policies relevant to the lives of people, such as maintaining and improving the basic legal system, maintaining law and order, protecting the rights of the people, ensuring the unified and proper handling of disputes related to the interests of the country, and fairly managing immigration and foreign nationals' residency.
 In order to accomplish these missions, the affairs under its jurisdiction have been specifically subdivided, and the departments with jurisdiction have been defined.
 However, for diversified and complicated social situations, many of the policies involve multiple departments and policy issues that must be considered by the Ministry of Justice as a whole.
-Therefore, it is extremely important to play the role of "strreing the Ministry of Justice" by coordinating the planning and drafting process of the various policies and formulating and implementing the Ministry of Justice's response policies within the Ministry and with related ministries and agencies.
+Therefore, it is extremely important to play the role of "steering the Ministry of Justice" by coordinating the planning and drafting process of the various policies and formulating and implementing the Ministry of Justice's response policies within the Ministry and with related ministries and agencies.
 The Minister's Secretariat is responsible for the overall coordination among the various bureaus and departments to ensure the smooth operation of these legal administrations.
-To smoothly carry out legal administration by the people for the people One of the characteristics of the Ministry of Justice is the large number of local institutions (Legal Affairs Bureau, Public Prosecutor's Office, prisons, probation offices, Immigration Services Bureau, etc.) and the fact that more than 55,000 employees work throughout the country.
+To Smoothly carry out Legal Administration by the People for the People One of the characteristics of the Ministry of Justice is the large number of local institutions (Legal Affairs Bureau, Public Prosecutor's Office, prisons, probation offices, Immigration Services Bureau, etc.) and the fact that more than 55,000 employees work throughout the country.
 The content of its work is also closely linked to the lives of individual citizens, including the operation of the registration system to help citizens realize their rights, human rights protection activities, and rehabilitation support for those who have committed crimes and delinquencies.
 Because of these characteristics the legal administration is called "administration by the people for the people."
 Since creating an environment in which not only the Ministry but also local institutions are properly maintained and operated and in which each employee is able to perform assigned duties with vitality will eventually lead to the realization of a fair and just society in which everyone can live safely and securely, the Minister's Secretariat plays an important role in matters related to the overall structure and capacity of the Ministry of Justice, budget requests for implementing policies, and the maintenance of government buildings and other facilities.
+What is IF TO SHOW?